 A Minor Scale

-Below you will find the A Minor scale with the appropriate fingers to use for each note.
+Below, find the A minor scale with the appropriate fingers to use for each note.

 Famous A Minor Song Examples